top of page

 • court filing fees

-• technical or engineering reports in appropriate cases
+• engineering or technical reports where appropriate

 What a personal injury lawyer actually does